 Leaving Certificate Greek may be studied at Ordinary and at Higher level.

-Students at Higher level will be required to read a greater quantity of Greek literature than students at Ordinary level.
+Students at Higher level are required to do Composition from the vernacular into Greek and to read greater quantities of Greek literature than students at Ordinary level.

-The syllabus for Junior Certificate Latin is currently under review by NCCA.
+The syllabus for Leaving Certificate Ancient Greek is currently under review by NCCA.